Set up your development environment

 Authenticate

-Login and authenticate your Stripe user Account to generate a set of restricted keys.
+Log in and authenticate your Stripe user account to generate a set of restricted keys.
 To learn more, see Stripe CLI keys and permissions.

 Press the Enter key on your keyboard to complete the authentication process in your browser.